 How to preview images in Ranger file manager with iTerm and Tmux

-I have been avare of ranger as a file system browser for quite some time.
+I have been aware of ranger as a file system browser for quite some time.

-Once you have installed ranger - go and edit following file ~/.config/ranger/rc.conf.
+Once you have installed ranger, go and edit the following file ~/.config/ranger/rc.conf.
+These settings adjust the column layout, enable image previews, and set the preview method to iTerm2.

 1